alexandercoabad/ChristmasTree_MaligayangPasko/docs/info.md

 ## How it works

-ChristmasTree_MaligayangPasko VGA Display
+It will display a Christmas Tree on a VGA Monitor/Display.

 ## How to test

-ChristmasTree_MaligayangPasko VGA Display
+Please use the VGA PMOD and connect to a VGA Monitor

 ## External hardware

-ChristmasTree_MaligayangPasko VGA Display
+VGA Display and VGA PMOD